adamdjbrett/doctrineofdiscovery.org/_includes/snip/speaker-bios.md

 ### Shrutika Lakshmi
 I'm a graduate student in the Syracuse University Department of Religion.
 I'm interested in the study of women in diaspora in South Asia.

+### Heather Law Pezzarossi

+**Heather Law Pezzarossi** is an anthropologically trained archaeologist.
+She does collaborative work with Indigenous communities in North America, focusing on community-led heritage and archaeological projects that address the past, especially the colonial past, through methods and theories that serve Indigenous communities in the present and for the future.
+[Faculty Profile](https://www.maxwell.syr.edu/directory/heather-law-pezzarossi "https://www.maxwell.syr.edu/directory/heather-law-pezzarossi").

-### Jordan Loewen-Colon
+### Jordan Loewen-Colón

-[Dr. Jordan Loewen-Colón](https://www.jordanbradyloewen.com/) is the AI, Ethics, and Data Justice Fellow at Queen's University's School of Computing.
+**Dr. Jordan Loewen-Colón** is the AI, Ethics, and Data Justice Fellow at Queen's University's School of Computing.
 His expertise is in philosophy and experiential design, where he researches and consults for new reality media projects (Video Games, Artificial Intelligence, and Virtual Reality), involving mysticism, altered states, and psychedelics.
+[Website here](https://www.jordanbradyloewen.com/ "https://www.jordanbradyloewen.com/").

 ### Dana Lloyd